ThePillenwerfer/dosbox-x-32-bit/README.md

 There are other ./build-whatever scripts available for different situations.

 Now a load of meaningless text will appear on your screen that's scrolling too quickly to read.
 Some of it will look like error messages but don't matter.
-A good while later that should finish and you’ll have a binary called `dosbox-x` in the `/src` sub-directory.
+A good while later that should finish and you’ll have a binary called `dosbox-x` in the `src` sub-directory.
 You can test that by typing:—

 	src/dosbox-x

-If all is well you can move that to wherever you like, though the usual place is `usr/bin.`
+If all is well you can move that to wherever you like, though the usual place is `/usr/bin.`

 # Configuration